65suyash/PayPocket---BAP---DNSC-6317/README.md

 **Phase 3:**
 * 8.)
 Compiling all the user stories in a single dashboard using Tableau
 * 9.)
-Overlayed the visualizations with time series forecasting and predictions using Python
+Overlaying the visualizations with time series forecasting and predictions using Python

 ---
 ### Phase 1: Understanding business problem and creating synthetic data